Parallels/acmeproxy/README.md

    --allowed-domains value      Set the allowed domain(s) that certificates can be requested for.
    --allowed-ips value          Set the allowed IP(s) that can request certificates (CIDR notation possible, see https://github.com/jpillora/ipfilter)
    --check-dns                  Check that DNS records for the requested names points to the IP address of the client that requests certificate
+   --allowed-ptr-domains        Set the allowed domains for client reverse DNS records (PTR).
+PTRs should exist and have corresponding DNS records.
-   --check-resolver             Resolver for performing DNS checks --config-file FILE           Load configuration from FILE (default: "/etc/acmeproxy/config.yml") --htpasswd-file FILE         Htpassword file FILE for username/password authentication (default: "/root/.acmeproxy/htpasswd")
+   --check-resolver             Resolver for performing DNS and PTR checks --config-file FILE           Load configuration from FILE (default: "/etc/acmeproxy/config.yml") --htpasswd-file FILE         Htpassword file FILE for username/password authentication (default: "/root/.acmeproxy/htpasswd")
    --interface value            Interface (ip or host) to bind for requests